Your guide to the Zendesk AI login & setup in 2026

 This video shows you how to get started with Zendesk AI agents, a great next step after your Zendesk AI login.

-Just remember that the best AI setups are the ones that grow with your team.
-They learn from every conversation, adapt to your needs, and plug into all the tools you're already using.
+The best AI setups are the ones that grow with your team.
+By leveraging Zendesk’s mature platform and plugging into the tools you're already using, you can provide a truly exceptional customer experience.

-Get it up and running in minutes, not months.
-Try eesel AI for free and see how easy it is to create a powerful AI layer that works across all your team's knowledge.
+Try eesel AI for free and see how easily it integrates with Zendesk to create a comprehensive AI layer for your team.

 Frequently asked questions